quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part87_Thermal_Soaring.md

 :p How can we use options in an MDP framework to handle tasks with different time scales?
 ??x
 We can define "options" as extended courses of action that cover multiple time steps, allowing the agent to plan at a higher level.
-These options include a policy (\(\pi\)) for executing actions and a termination condition (T), which determines when to switch from one option to another.
+These options include a policy ($\pi$) for executing actions and a termination condition (T), which determines when to switch from one option to another.

 For example, consider an autonomous vehicle's decision process:
 - At a micro-level: The car decides on steering adjustments.